cosyverif/paquito/src/Documentation-paquito/README.md

 Knowing we said previously there has two versions of paquito , the generation of paquito package is different depending on the version :

-* For the first version ( create paquito package using machines ) , there is one way to generate paquito package , for this you will follow the following steps :
+* For the first version ( create paquito package using machines ) , there is one way to generate paquito package which allow us to create packages from source programs (you will use this command to create all packages you want to build), for this you will follow the following steps :

-  * Clone the github repository of paquito :
+  * Clone the github repository of paquito (repository of the **master** branch) :
   ```bash
   git clone https://github.com/CosyVerif/paquito